Sajad-Laqaee/rag-fastapi/README.md

 ```bash
 uvicorn main_fastapi:app --reload --host 0.0.0.0 --port 8000
 ```
--The API will be available at http://localhost:8000 -You can test it at http://localhost:8000/docs
+- The API will be available at http://localhost:8000
+- You can test it at http://localhost:8000/docs